Unitary patent: Agreement on a Unified Patent Court

 The Agreement on a Unified Patent Court provides the legal basis for the Unified Patent Court (UPC): a patent court for European patents (with and without unitary effect), with jurisdiction in those countries where the Agreement is in effect.
 In addition to regulations regarding the court structure, it also contains substantive provisions relating to the right to prevent use of an invention and allowed use by non-patent proprietors (e.g. for private non-commercial use), preliminary and permanent injunctions.
-Entry into force for the UPC will take place after Germany deposits its instrument of ratification of the UPC Agreement, which will trigger the countdown until this Agreement's entry into force and set the date for the start of the UPC's operations.
+Entry into force for the UPC took place after Germany deposited its instrument of ratification of the UPC Agreement, which triggered the countdown until the Agreement's entry into force on June 1, 2023.

 Parties

 The UPC Agreement was signed on 19 February 2013 by 24 EU member states, including all states then participating in the enhanced co-operation measures except Bulgaria and Poland.
 Bulgaria signed the agreement on 5 March 2013 following internal administrative procedures.
 Italy, which did not originally join the enhanced co-operation measures but subsequently signed up, did sign the UPC agreement.
 The agreement remains open to accession for all remaining EU member states, with all European Union Member States except Spain and Poland having signed the Agreement.
 States which do not participate in the unitary patent regulations can still become parties to the UPC agreement, which would allow the new court to handle European patents validated in the country.

 On 18 January 2019, Kluwer Patent Blog wrote, "a recurring theme for some years has been that 'the UPC will start next year'".
 Then, Brexit and German constitutional court complaint were considered as the main obstacles.
 The German constitutional court first decided in a decision of 13 February 2020 against the German ratification of the Agreement on the ground that the German Parliament did not vote with the required majority (2/3 according to the judgement).
 After a second vote and further, this time unsuccessful, constitutional complaints, Germany formally ratified the UPC Agreement on 7 August 2021.
 While the UK ratified the agreement in April 2018, the UK later withdrew from the Agreement following Brexit.

-As of 21 February 2023, 17 countries have finally ratified the Agreement.
+As of the entry into force of the UPC on 1 June 2023, 17 countries had ratified the Agreement.
+Romania ratified the agreement in May 2024, and will join as the 18th participating member on 1 September 2024.